Victorian Turkish Baths Picture of the Month January 2008

 Southsea Turkish Baths

-Outside of baths from an early 20th century postcard
+< Outside of the baths taken from an early 20th century postcard.

 These baths were opened in 1874 by Henry Collis, who ran them till his death some time around 1890.
 Two of his daughters continued running it until they sold it to William Billett Martin who almost immediately sold it on to a new company, the Southsea Turkish Baths and Hydropathic Company Ltd in 1896.
 The company engaged a Mr F Brough Burden as its first Manager and Masseur.
 When the company went into voluntary liquidation in 1905, Burden bought the baths from the liquidators and continued to run it until 1936, when it was sold as part of a site for an office block.